"Here was a kind of living koan, a race of invisible miles across a phantom plain wider than the continental United States."

 They're going to start the race in just a moment, but it will be several weeks before one of them is declared the winner.
 A lap around the block may only amount to 0.55 miles, but each of these men will have to run 5,649 of those laps in order to complete the Self-Transcendence 3100 Mile Race, the longest footrace in the world.
 The runners are allowed 52 days to finish, meaning they must average about 60 miles (well over two marathons) per day — day after day after day — running from 6 AM to midnight through the brutal heat and humidity of a New York summer, while their feet take a relentless beating from the concrete sidewalk, a surface far harder and more punishing than asphalt.

-Completing this race is a truly unimaginable feat.
-In fact, if I didn't know the Self-Transcendence 3100 existed, I would refuse to believe such a thing were humanly possible.
-It is totally inconceivable to me that a person could be capable of such extraordinary physical, mental, and emotional endurance.
+Completing this race is a nearly unimaginable feat.
+If I didn't know the Self-Transcendence 3100 existed, I would never believe a human could accomplish such a thing.
+It is inconceivable to me that a person could be capable of such extraordinary physical, mental, and emotional endurance.

 But that's kind of the point of the race: to overcome those self-imposed limits whose seemingly well-founded existence is, in reality, built on nothing more than our own fears and doubts.